totalspectrum/spin2cpp/docs/basic.md

 ### CONST

-At the beginning of a line, CONST declares a constant value.
+At the beginning of a line, `const` declares a constant value.
 For example:
 ```
-  const x = 1
+  const x = 1, y = 2.0
 ```
-declares x to be the integer 1.
-Only integer constants may be declared this way.
+declares x to be the integer 1 and y to be the floating point value 2.0.
+Only numeric values (integers and floats) may be declared with `const`.

-Inside a type name, CONST signifies that variables of this type may not be modified.
+Inside a type name, `const` signifies that variables of this type may not be modified.
 This is mainly useful for indicating that pointers should be treated as read-only.
 ```
    sub trychange(s as const ubyte ptr)
      s(1) = 0  '' illegal, s points to const ubytes